hoangthang0403/stock-data-warehouse/README.md

 ## Project Description
  Developed a data warehouse solution with ETL processes, making data available to help investors analyze stock market data.
-Integrated Tableau for interactive visualizations, providing users with insights to optimize their investment strategies.4
+Integrated Tableau for interactive visualizations, providing users with insights to optimize their investment strategies.
 ## Responsibilities
  Extracting and cleaning data from public APIs, modeling a data warehouse using a constellation schema, loading data into the database using SSIS, creating visualizations in Tableau.